 - Loss of interest in hobbies or interests

 - Making a will and giving away favored belongings

 Those who know someone exhibiting these signs should actively encourage them to seek professional help and find a support group made up of peers.

-The Mental Health Parity and Addiction Equity Act of 2008 compels insurance companies to offer coverage for mental health services at or around a similar cost of physical insurance.
-In light of this, seniors’ access to mental health treatment should improve.
+Many seniors decline mental health services because of the out-of-pocket costs, especially those living on a fixed or low income.
+However, you should know that the Mental Health Parity and Addiction Equity Act of 2008 requires that insurance companies offer coverage for mental health services at or around a similar cost of physical insurance.

 - clinical psychologists